linz/basemaps/docs/api/empty-tiles.md

 # Sparse Datasets and empty tiles

 ## TLDR

-Basemaps should serve Transparent images for areas that do not have any data for maximum coverage of clients, once clients upgrade and fix bugs Http 204 No Content or 200 Ok with a 0 byte payload are both appropriate.
+Basemaps should serve Transparent images for areas that do not have any data for maximum compatibility for clients, once clients upgrade and fix bugs either `204 No Content` or `200 Ok` with a 0 byte payload are both appropriate.

-Further investigation should also be done on `OATiles-hint: empty` and converting more users to TileJSON which can specify a bounding box to restrict a client to.
+Further investigation should also be done on `OATiles-hint: empty` and converting more clients to TileJSON which can specify a bounding box to restrict a client requests to.

 # Background